 South Milwaukee is part of the Hales Corners circle of the annual Christmas Bird Count (CBC).
 A group of about 12 volunteers each year dedicate their CBC hours to the South Milwaukee and surrounding eastern lakeshore area (Oak Creek, Cudahy, and Bay View).
 A lunch is provided each year at a South Milwaukee Home for all these volunteers.
 A separate gathering takes place at the Wehr Nature Center for the western area participants.
 COVID prevented the lunch gathering in 2020, but we hope it will return in 2021.
 The survey results from the South Milwaukee region are then sent to the Wehr Nature Center where it is combined with the results of the Hales Corners CBC Circle.
 A typical Hales Corners CBC tallies 60 species.
 Birds of interest have included Northern Shrike, Snowy Owl, Eastern Screech Owl, Great Black-backed gull, Bald Eagle, and a variety of winter ducks.
 On non-pandemic years when a gathering can take place, a dry erase board is set up at lunch where birders can add the species they've documented.
 This list is then shared on Facebook to create excitement and awareness of the Christmas Bird Count.

 E. Illustrate a program that involves schools, garden clubs, or other organizations in bird conservation activities.

-Suburban Soles Guided Nature Walks took place the second and fourth Sunday morning each month from June through September for a total of 8 walks each year.
+Suburban Soles Guided Nature Walks take place the second and fourth Sunday morning each month from June through September for a total of 8 walks each year.
 Some walks were not held in 2020 because of COVID, but we hope to resume the full schedule in 2021.
 Suburban Soles is a series of walks hosted by Friends of Grant Park and featuring an expert guest guide for each.
-Participants had the opportunity to study and learn about various topics such as native plants, invasive species, water life, and health and history of the natural areas of South Milwaukee and the Oak Creek.
-For a list of events, including topics covered and experts guides will be posted on the Friends of Grant Park page when the schedule is determined. (http://fogp.org) Each event is also advertised on Friends of Grant Park's and Friends of the Mill Pond's Facebook pages, as well as other related pages.
+Participants had the opportunity to study and learn about various topics such as native plants, invasive species, water life, birds and bird habitat, and health and history of the natural areas of South Milwaukee and the Oak Creek.
+A list of events, including topics covered and experts guides will be posted on the Friends of Grant Park page when the schedule is determined. (http://fogp.org) Each event is also advertised on Friends of Grant Park's and Friends of the Mill Pond's Facebook pages, as well as other related pages.

 G. Provide a link to your community’s Bird City Wisconsin webpage, which must be visible from the main page of your municipal website (it may be located at the first level of a drop down menu on the main page but cannot be any less visible) OR demonstrate that your Bird City effort has a significant social media presence.